pixelastic/aberlaas/README.md

 and won't do anything when run locally.

-When on a CI server it will first display the current node and yarn version, and then run `build`, `test` and `lint` scripts in that order.
+When on a CI server it will first display the current node and yarn version, and then `test` and `lint` scripts in that order.
 It will fail whenever one of them fails, or succeed if they all succeed.

 The node and yarn version used both locally and on the CI server will be the same.
 A `.nvmrc` file is created when running `yarn run aberlaas init` that will